 Dr. Moguel-Cobos is a faculty physician in the Movement Disorders Program at Barrow Neurological Institute at St. Joseph’s Hospital and Medical Center.
-He specializes in the diagnosis and treatment of involuntary movements, including tremors of various types, Parkinson’s disease and Parkinsonian syndromes, Huntington’s disease, dystonia, myoclonus, tics, Tourette’s syndrome, and gait abnormalities, including ataxia.
+He specializes in the diagnosis and treatment of involuntary movements, including tremors of various types, Parkinson’s disease and Parkinsonian syndromes, Huntington’s disease, dystonia, myoclonus, tics, Tourette’s syndrome, and gait abnormalities.
 He also is trained in evaluating patients for deep brain stimulation and managing patients after deep brain stimulation surgery.
 He is board-certified by the American Board of Psychiatry and Neurology.

 Dr. Moguel-Cobos received his medical degree from Escuela de Medicina Ignacio A. Santos in Monterrey, Mexico.
 He completed his residency at St. Joseph’s Hospital and Medical Center and his fellowship training in movement disorders, focusing on deep brain stimulation, at Barrow Neurological Institute.